MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/web-client-administration.md

 # Web client administration

-This part of the documentation provides information about performing administrative tasks for the Microsoft Dynamics GP web client.
+This part of the documentation provides information about performing administrative tasks for the [!INCLUDE[prodshort](../includes/prodshort.md)] web client.
 The following chapters are included:

 -   [Chapter 14, “Managing web client sessions,”](#_Managing_web_client) provides information about the tools available to manage web client sessions.